palantir/tslint/README.md

 }
 ```

 Given a walker, TypeScript's parser visits the AST using the visitor pattern.
 So the rule walkers only need to override the appropriate visitor methods to enforce its checks.
-For reference, the base walker can be found in `syntaxWalker.generated.ts` within the TypeScript source code.
+For reference, the base walker can be found in [syntaxWalker.generated.ts](https://github.com/palantir/tslint/blob/master/src/typescript/src/compiler/syntax/syntaxWalker.generated.ts) within the TypeScript source code.

 We still need to hook up this new rule to TSLint.
-First make sure to compile `noImportsRule.ts`.
+First make sure to compile `noImportsRule.ts`: `tsc -m commonjs noImportsRule.ts tslint.d.ts`.
 Then, if using the CLI, provide the directory that contains this rule as an option to `--rules-dir`.
 If using TSLint as a library or via `grunt-tslint`, the `options` hash must contain `"rulesDirectory": "..."`.
-That's it, we have now successfully banned all import statements via TSLint!
+If you run the linter, you'll see that we have now successfully banned all import statements via TSLint!

 Now, let us rewrite the same rule in Javascript.